thuyngch/Variational-Autoencoder-PyTorch/README.md

 # Variational-Autoencoder-PyTorch

 This repository is to implement Variational Autoencoder and Conditional Autoencoder.
+Notebook files for training networks using Google Colab, and evaluating results are provided.
+Also, trained checkpoints are also included.

 ## Variational Autoencoder (VAE)